DeepSafe: A Data-driven Approach for Checking Adversarial Robustness in Neural Networks: Case Studies

 \subsection{ACAS Xu}

-ACAS X is a family of collision avoidance systems for aircraft, which is currently under development by the Federal Aviation Administration (FAA)~\cite{ACASXU}.
+ACAS X is a family of collision avoidance systems for aircraft which is currently under development by the Federal Aviation Administration (FAA)~\cite{ACASXU}.
 ACAS Xu is the version for unmanned aircraft control.
 It is intended to be airborne and receive sensor information regarding the drone (the \emph{ownship}) and any nearby intruder drones, and then issue horizontal turning advisories aimed at preventing collisions.
-The input sensor data includes: \begin{inparaenum}[(i)] \item $\rho$: distance from ownship to intruder; \item $\theta$: angle of intruder relative to ownship heading direction; \item $\psi$: heading angle of intruder relative to ownship heading direction; \item $v_{\text{own}}$: speed of ownship; \item $v_{\text{int}}$: speed of intruder; \item $\tau$: time until loss of vertical separation; and \item $a_{\text{prev}}$: previous advisory. \end{inparaenum} See Fig~\ref{fig:acas}~\cite{KaBaDiJuKo17Reluplex},\ for an illustration.
-The five possible output actions are as follows: Clear-of-Conflict (COC), Weak Right, Weak Left, Strong Right, and Strong Left.
+The input sensor data includes: \begin{inparaenum}[(i)] \item $\rho$: distance from ownship to intruder; \item $\theta$: angle of intruder relative to ownship heading direction; \item $\psi$: heading angle of intruder relative to ownship heading direction; \item $v_{\text{own}}$: speed of ownship; \item $v_{\text{int}}$: speed of intruder; \item $\tau$: time until loss of vertical separation; and \item $a_{\text{prev}}$: previous advisory. \end{inparaenum} The five possible output actions are as follows: Clear-of-Conflict (COC), Weak Right, Weak Left, Strong Right, and Strong Left.
 Each advisory is assigned a score, with the lowest score corresponding to the best action.
 The FAA is currently exploring an implementation of ACAS Xu that uses an array of 45 deep neural networks.
 These networks were obtained by discretizing the two parameters, $\tau$ and $a_{\text{prev}}$, and so each network contains five input dimensions and treats $\tau$ and $a_{\text{prev}}$ as constants.
+Each network has 6 hidden layers and a total of 300 hidden ReLU activation nodes.